 WINIPCFG - Configuration utility based on the Win32 API for querying, defining, and managing IP addresses within a network.
 A commonly used utility, under Windows 95, 98, and Millennium, for configuring networks with static IP addresses.

-WLAN - A group of computers and associated devices that communicate with each other wirelessly.
-If set to infrastructure mode, the WLAN can communicate with a wired network through a wireless network access point.
+WLAN (Wireless Local Area Network) - A group of computers and associated devices that communicate with each other wirelessly.

 Appendix C: Specifications